beingmrkenny/ListHighlighterForTrello/README.md

 You'll need the sass CLI if you don't have it, which you can install with either `brew install sass/sass/sass` or `npm i -g sass`.

-If you want to use the Applescript to refresh Chrome, you'll need to run `osacompile -o chrome.scpt chrome.applescript` in the build directory first.
+If you want to use the Applescript to refresh Chrome, you'll need to run `osacompile -o chrome.scpt chrome.applescript` in the dev directory first.
+This probably doesn't work, actually, so don't.

 ### Dev commands